 “Start by seeing how your financial goals tie in your with your joint life goals – whether it’s buying a house, getting married, travelling or starting a business.
 Open up conversations from a place of non-judgement – ‘I feel that perhaps our spending has got a little out of control, would you sit down with me and take a look?’”

-If you want to talk to someone impartial, book a free session with a financial advisor who can start to talk to you about making the most of your money.
+If you want to talk to someone impartial, book a free session with a financial advisor who can start to talk to you about how to stress less about money by making the most of it.